DoryAzar/FaceDetectPython/README.md

 ### Requirements

 There are several libraries and packages needed to run this program successfully.
-We will provide the instructions for how to download on a Mac/Linux machines:
+We will provide the instructions on how to download on a Mac/Linux machines:

 #### Python 3.8+
 This program and its dependencies have only been tested with Python 3.8